ccf-tfehlmann/ibdplexus/vignettes/risk-med-journey.md

 medication end dates but only one medication start date, the latest medication end date is used.
-If the patient has multiple medication start and end dates, each interval for the medication is a separate row in the medication journey table.</td>
+If the patient has multiple medication start and end dates, each interval for the medication is a separate row in the medication journey table.
+The logic for the imputed medication end date is explained further below.</td>
 </tr>
 <tr class="odd">
 <td>MED_ORDER</td>